*** 14 days

 Last chance to vote in person or return your mail ballot!

-If you still need to return your mail-in ballot, bring it to a secure ballot drop box or to deliver it in person.
+If you still need to return your mail-in ballot, you can mail it or drop it in a ballot drop box.
 Find drop box locations for Suburban Cook County or Chicago, or check out the ballot return options for your state.
 Illinois accepts mail-in ballots postmarked by Election Day.
 If you’re voting elsewhere, check your state’s deadlines.
 If you need to secure a postmark, bring your ballot directly to a post office.

 • Illinois Primary Election